Free .pdf from the National Academies Press:

 (its pronounced just as you read it:

-Thus, for every kWh you used for the last month, you could have lifted 3.6 million of your test masses the height of a meter.
+Thus, for every kWh of energy that you used for the last month, you could have lifted 3.6 million of your test masses the height of a meter.
 That converts to a 360,000 kilogram mass or 792,000 pounds, which is almost the weight of a Boeing 747 widebody commercial airliner!
 That's a lot of lifting!
 Also note that the 70 W light bulb will almost consume, on average, an entire kWh worth of energy each and every night it is on.

 Take another look at your electric bill.
 At what rate are you being billed for your electrical consumption?